 In each of the 23 USAID-targeted countries, available health data has been reviewed to assess the policies, services and outcomes related to maternal care, preterm (PT) and low birth weight (LBW) infants.
 Additional data has been collected through interviews with local leaders of national child health teams.
 The data has been synthesized to create a maternal-newborn dashboard unique to each country that captures key indicators so progress can be easily recognized.

 Every Preemie is also convening a PT/LBW Global Technical Working Group on Implementation Challenges and Solutions to provide a multi-discipline forum for emerging evidence, research and learning relevant across the range of PT and LBW interventions and maternal and newborn health implementation in low-income countries.
 With more than 80 members worldwide, the group meets several times each year.
-For more information please see the Terms of Reference.
 The PT/LBW Global Technical Working Group on Implementation Challenges and Solutions is led by Dr. Jim Litch of GAPPS.

-Implementing partners in Bangladesh, Ethiopia, India, and Malawi have been selected to demonstrate success in improving perinatal care and treatment of PT and LBW infants.
+Every Preemie is developing implementation research capacity in several low-income counties by supporting several implementing partners to demonstrate success in improving perinatal care and treatment of PT and LBW infants.
 These country demonstrations will promote country-to-country connections to successes in the field.
-Elements include:

 In June 2016, Every Preemie finalized and launched Antenatal Corticosteroids for Women at Risk of Imminent Preterm Birth in the Democratic Republic of Congo, Ethiopia, Malawi, Nigeria, Sierra Leone, Tanzania and Uganda: A Policy and Implementation Landscape Analysis.
 The landscape analysis was conducted on behalf of the Newborn Health Technical Resource Team under the UN Commission for Life-Saving Commodities for Women and Children (UNCoLSC).
 The analysis identifies crucial needs within health care systems for safe and effective use of ACS that must be addressed by the international community as well as by national stakeholders.
 The information provided in this landscape analysis can be used to advance the global and national conversation regarding the safe expansion of ACS and, ultimately, inform comprehensive programming to improve the survival of babies born too soon.
 Learn more here.